marmelab/ra-keycloak/packages/ra-keycloak/Readme.md

 ## Using ra-keycloak with the HashRouter

-If for some reason you can't use [`createBrowserRouter`](https://reactrouter.com/en/main/routers/create-browser-router) nor [`BrowserRouter`](https://reactrouter.com/en/main/router-components/browser-router), you'll have to set the `responseMode` Keycloak init option to `"query"`:
+If for some reason you can't use [`createBrowserRouter`](https://reactrouter.com/en/main/routers/create-browser-router) nor [`BrowserRouter`](https://reactrouter.com/en/main/router-components/browser-router), you'll have to set the `responseMode` Keycloak init option to `"query"` and the `keycloakAuthProvider.loginRedirectUri` to `/#/auth-callback`.
+If your application does not have routes accessible to anonymous users, you should also set the `keycloakAuthProvider.logoutRedirectUri` to `/#/login`:

 ```tsx
 const keycloakClient = new Keycloak({